yeshapan/yeshapan/README.md

 # 💫 About Me:
-Hey there! 👋🏻<br>I'm Yesha, a CSE college freshman with a deep love for innovation and technology (and a web developer in the making too😉)
+Hey there! 👋🏻<br>I'm Yesha, a CSE college freshman with a deep love for innovation and technology

 ## 🌐 Socials: